asd-xiv/state-list/README.md

 )
 ```

----

-`todos.container.jsx` - Use the list's selector helpers to access the data.
+`src/todos.container.jsx` - Use the list's selector helpers to access the data.

 ```js
 import React from "react"